16 Top Philadelphia Landmarks to Visit

 LOVE Park

-Red LOVE statue in a city square surrounded by buildings
+Red LOVE statue in LOVE Park

 Just northwest of City Hall is John F. Kennedy Plaza, which is better known as LOVE Park.
 An iconic Philadelphia landmark, it is named for the red LOVE statue by Robert Indiana.